Lateral Unicondylar Knee Replacement – often underestimated

 - If there are symptoms in the medial compartment, it should be clarified early whether progression is present

-With good rehab and appropriate loading, many patients can achieve a high activity level long-term with the Lateral sliding prosthesis achieve.
+With good rehabilitation and appropriate loading, many patients can achieve a high activity level with the Lateral sled prosthesis achieve.

 Advantages of a lateral sliding prosthesis at a glance